 Hyperglycemia can also make you very thirsty as your kidneys try to flush the excess sugar out of your blood, taking a lot of bodily fluid with it.
 The resulting dehydration can adversely affect your concentration, blood pressure and kidneys and leave you feeling lethargic and unwell.

 The most important symptom however is a severe lack of energy.
 When your mitochondria are starved of glucose, they cannot produce enough ATP to properly power your cells and all of their functions.
 Your mitochondria can stop working properly and may become unable to effectively neutralize the free radicals that they produce when making ATP.
 When this happens, your cells can go into a state called “oxidative stress” where the excess free radicals can damage your mitochondria and other cellular components, including your DNA.
-Oxidative stress has been identified as a significant contributor to hundreds of different diseases affecting every organ and bodily system, including decreased insulin sensitivity.
+The Oxidative stress caused by hyperglycemia is a major contributor to the risk of developing a raft of serious cardiovascular conditions, neurological disorders and potentially life-threatening metabolic problems.

 The oxidative stress caused by hyperglycemia is a major contributor to the risk of developing a raft of serious cardiovascular conditions, neurological disorders and potentially life-threatening metabolic problems.
 Fortunately, however, it is usually possible to normalize your blood sugar levels by modifying your diet, increasing your activity levels and taking a supplement such as MitoQ Blood Sugar.
 Alongside proven ingredients such as Chromium, Zinc and Cinnamon, this ground-breaking product is the only one in the world which contains the patented mitochondrial-targeted antioxidant “MitoQ”.
 This powerful antioxidant in MitoQ Blood Sugar is able to target mitochondria and reduce oxidative stress at levels never seen before, while the supporting ingredients have been shown to help restore insulin sensitivity and may help bring your blood sugar levels back into the normal range.